Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Methods

 \subsection{Sample}

-Overall, \emph{N} = 502 participants from the U.K. were recruited via the platform Prolific, as preregistered following an a priori sample size calculation.
+We approximated our required sample size using G*Power for a one-tailed two-sample $t$-test.
+To detect at least a medium effect size ($d$ = 0.5) with 80\% power and $\alpha = 0.0125$ (Bonferroni correction as a conservative proxy for Holm), we needed approximately 78 participants per group.
+To account for potential exclusions such as due to attention checks, we aimed for 100 participants per group as preregistered.
+Overall, \emph{N} = 502 participants from the U.K. were recruited via the platform Prolific.
 Inclusion criteria for our experiment were a minimum age of 18, English as a first language, an approval rate of at least 98\%, and at least 50 previous submissions.
 The final sample consisted of participants with an age range of 18 to 78 years (\emph{M} = 41.34, \emph{SD} = 12.99); 49.21\% identified as female, 50.61\% as male, and one participant preferred not to disclose their gender.
 Following our preregistered exclusion criteria, we removed participants who failed at least one attention check (10 participants), acknowledged unauthorized AI use during the study (2 participants), provided nonsense answers (2 participants), participated more than once (1 participant), or did not finish the questionnaire (1 participant).
 This resulted in a final sample of \emph{N} = 486 participants.